dougeby/IntuneDocs/intune/wi-fi-settings-configure.md

 # required metadata

 title: Create a Wi-Fi profile for devices in Microsoft Intune - Azure | Microsoft Docs
 description: See the steps to create a Wi-Fi device configuration profile in Microsoft Intune.
-Ceate profiles for Android, Android Enterprise, Android kiosk, iOS, macOS, Windows 10 and later, and Windows Holographic for Business.
+Create profiles for Android, Android Enterprise, Android kiosk, iOS, macOS, Windows 10 and later, and Windows Holographic for Business.
 Use these profiles to create a WiFi connection to use certificates, choose an EAP type, select an authentication method, enable a proxy, and more.
 keywords:
 author: MandiOhlinger
 ms.author: mandia